-Choi was the 2016-2017 Daniel Urban Kiley Fellow in Landscape Architecture at the GSD.
-Prior to joining the GSD, she taught studio in urban design at Columbia University.
-Choi is a licensed landscape architect in New York State, and was a senior associate at Michael Van Valkenburgh Associates in New York City, where she led strategy and design of complex urban landscapes and managed large, multi-disciplinary teams.
-Choi also worked as a designer at Topotek in Berlin.
-She holds a Bachelor of Arts in art history from the University of Chicago and a Masters in Landscape Architecture from the GSD, receiving the Jacob Weidenmann graduation award for excellence in design.
+Choi’s work has been published in Journal of Architectural Education, Harvard Design Magazine, and Landscape Architecture.
+Prior to joining the GSD, Choi taught studio in urban design at Columbia University.
+She is a licensed landscape architect in New York State, and was a senior associate at Michael Van Valkenburgh Associates, where she led strategy and design of complex urban landscapes and managed large, multi-disciplinary teams.
+She holds a Bachelor of Arts in art history from the University of Chicago and a Masters in Landscape Architecture from the GSD, receiving the Jacob Weidenmann award for excellence in design.